drkchiloll/cscospark-websvcs/README.md

 __https://45.55.244.195/__

-*__Disclaimer__: Please note that although I am using SSL, I'm am also utilizing a Self-Signed Certificate (signed certs cost too much); so your file transfer(s) will be Encrypted between your program and this API, but in the case of trusting the self-signed Cert your requests have to disable strict SSL enforcement
+** __Disclaimer__: Please note that although I am using SSL, I'm also utilizing a Self-Signed Certificate (signed certs cost too much); so your file transfer(s) will be Encrypted between your program and this API, but in the case of trusting the self-signed Cert your requests have to disable strict SSL enforcement

 ```
 // NodeJS using request module